Do Dogs Say Goodbye Before They Die?

 A white pup sleeping on a rocking chair

-Dogs convey a sense of farewell through unique actions or changes in normal patterns.
+Just like cats may not say their goodbyes, dogs convey a sense of farewell through actions or changes in normal patterns.
 Understanding these signs can help you better prepare for the inevitable, provide comfort in your final moments together, and ensure support for your loyal companions to the end.

 Understanding Canine Behavior